5d-mediated indirect exchange and effective spin Hamiltonians in Ce triangular-lattice delafossites

-Subsequently, we focus on the 4$f$-shell GS multiplet (GSM), labeled by the (pseudo)angular momentum $J$, of dimension $N = 2J + 1$, with its states labeled by the projection $M$, and consider small fluctuations around its paramagnetic configuration.
-An on-site $M_1M_2$ fluctuation is encoded as $\epsilon\rho^{M_1M_2}$, where $\epsilon$ is a small parameter and $\rho^{M_1M_2}$ is a traceless $N\times N$ density matrix (DM) operator.
-Its matrix elements read $\rho^{M_1M_2}_{MM'}=\left[\delta_{MM_1}\delta_{M'M_2}-\delta_{MM'}I/N\right]$, where $I$ is the unit matrix and the second term in the brackets compensates the change of the trace for diagonal fluctuations.
-In the FT-HI, matrix elements of the IEI Hamiltonian within the GSM manifold are obtained from the response of the DFT+DMFT grand potential $\Omega$~\cite{Kotliar2006,Georges2004} to such fluctuations on two neighboring sites $i$ and $j$: \beq \langle M^i_1M_3^j|H_{\mathrm{IEI}}|M^i_2M^j_4\rangle=\frac{\delta^2\Omega}{\delta\rho^{M_1M_2}_i\delta\rho^{M_3M_4}_j}. \eeq In the force-theorem spirit~\cite{Mackintosh1980,Liechtenstein1987,Szilva2023} only the kinetic-energy term in $\Omega$ was shown~\cite{Pourovskii2016} to contribute to (\ref{eq:der}) through the corresponding response of the on-site self-energy $\delta\Sigma_i/\delta \rho_i$ (see End Matter for details).
+\newver{Though the DFT+HI approach can reliably reproduce the paramagnetic electronic structure and crystal-field splitting in RE magnets, it is not able to capture intersite kinetic exchange and the resulting magnetic order, since the hybridization function is neglected while solving the DMFT impurity problem within the HI approximation.
+The FT-HI approach gets around this limitation by introducing small on-site symmetry-breaking fluctuations (magnetic moments) on two neighboring sites in the paramagnetic DFT+HI electronic structure and evaluating the system's response to such fluctuations. } Correspondingly, here we focus on the 4$f$-shell ground-state multiplet, labeled by the (pseudo)angular momentum $J$, of dimension $N = 2J + 1$, with its states labeled by the projection $M$, and consider small fluctuations around its paramagnetic configuration.
+An on-site $M_1M_2$ fluctuation is encoded as $\epsilon\rho^{M_1M_2}$, where $\epsilon$ is a small parameter and $\rho^{M_1M_2}$ is a traceless $N\times N$ density matrix operator.
+It elements read $\rho^{M_1M_2}_{MM'}=\left[\delta_{MM_1}\delta_{M'M_2}-\delta_{MM'}I/N\right]$, where $I$ is the unit matrix and the second term in the brackets compensates the change of the trace for diagonal fluctuations.
+Within the FT-HI, matrix elements of the IEI Hamiltonian within the ground-state-multiplet manifold read are obtained from the response of the DFT+DMFT grand potential $\Omega$~\cite{Kotliar2006,Georges2004} to such fluctuations on two neighboring sites $i$ and $j$: \beq \langle M^i_1M_3^j|H_{\mathrm{IEI}}|M^i_2M^j_4\rangle=\frac{\delta^2\Omega}{\delta\rho^{M_1M_2}_i\delta\rho^{M_3M_4}_j}. \eeq In the force-theorem spirit~\cite{Mackintosh1980,Liechtenstein1987,Szilva2023} only the kinetic-energy term in $\Omega$ was shown to contribute to (\ref{eq:der}). \newver{This term includes both full hybridization through the Kohn-Sham Hamiltonian and the self-energy (see SM~\cite{supplmat}).
+The resulting expression for the IEI matrix elements combined the on-site response $\delta\Sigma_i/\delta \rho_i$ with intersite electron hopping described by the corresponding intersite Green's function.}